Anil1111/Academic-Projects-Tutorials/Spring/notes.md

 `JDBC` used methods like ResultStatement, PreparedStatement to set parameters and execute queries which involved writing long lines of code. `Spring JDBC` utilises a layer on top of JDBC known as the JDBC Template which simplifies mapping parameters and managing resultsets to beans. `myBatis` provides a simple XML or annotation based configuration to map Java POJO's yo java objects.
 But for complex queries, maintaing such queries became a challenge.

 #### Solution using JPA
-JPA povides mappings between the classes and tables using `entities` and `Relationships`.
+- JPA povides mappings between the classes and tables using `entities` and `Relationships`.
 The Entity Manager can manage this mapping.
 We can use `Criteria API` or `JPQL` to create queries and coniditions.
+- JPA defines the specifications which outline how we define and manage entities, map attributes, relationships
+- `Hibernate` is one of the popular implementation of Hibernate

+---

 ## Working of Spring